 Protein is one of the major nutrients.
 It provides the body with energy (calories).
 Your body needs protein to build and repair cells.
 It is also part of important enzymes and hormones as well as antibodies that support the immune system.

 Protein is made of building blocks called amino acids.
-Although the human body can make some of these amino acids, nine of them (the essential amino acids) must be obtained from food.
+The human body needs 20 different amino acids to function properly.
+Some amino acids are made by the body.
+But 9 of them (the essential amino acids) must come from food.
 Soy foods and animal sources of protein (milk, eggs, meat, poultry, fish, and seafood) contain all the essential amino acids in the amounts our bodies need.

 Foods that contain protein

-- Lean meat, poultry, or fish.
-A cooked serving is 2 to 3 ounces.
-(3 oz is about the size and thickness of a deck of cards or the palm of your hand.)
-You can use your hand to judge other portion sizes.
+Protein is found in a variety of foods.
+High-protein foods include lean meat, poultry, and fish.
+A serving of these foods is 2 to 3 ounces.
+(3 ounces is about the size and thickness of a deck of cards.)

-- Protein isn't just found in meat.
-If you are a vegetarian or just looking for alternatives to meat, the following are equal to approximately 1 oz of meat:
+Protein isn't just found in meat.
+If you are looking for other types of protein, the following foods are equal to about 1 ounce of meat:

-- ¼ cup cooked beans, peas, or lentils
+- ¼ cup of cooked beans, peas, or lentils

-- ½ ounce nuts or seeds (for example, 12 almonds or 7 walnut halves)
+- ½ ounce of nuts or seeds (for example, 12 almonds or 7 walnut halves)

 - 1 egg

-- 1 Tbsp peanut butter or other nut or seed butter
+- 1 Tbsp of peanut butter or other nut or seed butter

 Author: Healthwise Staff